When investing in dividend-paying stocks, it’s important to consider whether it’s better to receive monthly dividends or quarterly dividend payments.

 • To attract new investors

-Dividend payments are a way to measure a company’s financial well-being.
+Dividend payments are one way to measure a company’s financial health.
 If a company consistently pays out dividends to shareholders, that can signal financial strength, which may be a draw to new investors.

 💡 Quick Tip: The best stock trading app?
 That’s a personal preference, of course.
 Generally speaking, though, a great app is one with an intuitive interface and powerful features to help make trades quickly and easily.